Light Curves of Type IIP Supernovae from Neutrino-driven Explosions of Red Supergiants Obtained by a Semi-analytic Approach: CCSN explosion model

 We apply the semi-analytic approach to two sets of single-star solar-metallicity RSG models as CCSN progenitors, which we refer to as M16 \citep{2016MNRAS.460..742M} and S16 \citep{2016ApJ...821...38S}.
 Both sets were evolved with the stellar evolution code \texttt{KEPLER} \citep{1978ApJ...225.1021W,2010ApJ...724..341H} but with two major known differences in the physical inputs.
 One is that the erroneous pair-neutrino loss rate was updated to a corrected version in M16 but not in S16 \citep[see \S2 of ][]{2018ApJ...860...93S}.
 This can affect the late burning stages after core helium depletion.
 The other difference is that a fixed, large boundary pressure was used at the stellar surface in M16 to keep the models stable.
 This affected the RSG structure, making them more compact and affecting the mass loss during the reg giant phase.
 Other differences may exist, such as the helium burning rates that impact the size of the carbon oxygen core after core helium depletion\citep{Imbriani_01,Tur_07,West_13}.

 The differences between the two sets at the onset of collapse are shown by the comparison of the pre-SN density profiles for three selected values of $M_{\rm ZAMS}$ (Fig.~\ref{fig:prog_eg}), and the global parameters for the pre-SN stellar structure (Fig.~\ref{fig:prog_props}).
 Figure~\ref{fig:prog_eg} clearly shows that the larger pressure cut results in a more dilute hydrogen envelope for M16 models whereas the core structures are nearly the same.
-This can also be inferred from the larger pre-SN stellar radii$R_\mathrm{prog}$ for M16 models with $M_{\rm ZAMS}\lesssim24\,M_\odot$ (panel~(b) of Fig.~\ref{fig:prog_props}), although the different pre-SN stellar masses ($M_\mathrm{prog}$, panel~(a) of Fig.~\ref{fig:prog_props}) also indicate subtle differences in the mass loss rates as a result of feedback processes that requires further study but is beyond the scope of this work.
+This can also be inferred from the larger pre-SN stellar radii $R_\mathrm{prog}$ for M16 models with $M_{\rm ZAMS}\lesssim24\,M_\odot$ (panel~(b) of Fig.~\ref{fig:prog_props})\footnote{The M16 models radii are inflated due a finite-pressure boundary condition that was set to ensure stellar stability.
+Note that, as is often the case in stellar structure, the response to a finite surface pressure can be non-intuitive, in this case resulting in expansion instead of contraction.}, although the different pre-SN stellar masses ($M_\mathrm{prog}$, panel~(a) of Fig.~\ref{fig:prog_props}) also indicate subtle differences in the mass loss rates as a result of feedback processes that requires further study but is beyond the scope of this work.
 A striking difference is the opposite trends of $R_\mathrm{prog}$ versus $M_{\rm ZAMS}$.
 The progenitor radius, $R_\mathrm{prog}$ is positively correlated with progenitor mass in the S16 models, but decreases slightly with mass in the M16 models.

 Figure~\ref{fig:prog_props} also illustrates differences in the core structure between the two sets.
 The S16 models have a smaller mass of the carbon-oxygen core than M16 models for the same $M_{\rm ZAMS}$, which carries through to later evolutionary phases.
 This is reflected by the final iron-core mass $M_\mathrm{Fe}$ (panel~(c) of Fig.~\ref{fig:prog_props}), and can also be inferred from the progenitor compactness $\xi_{2.5}$ (panel~(d) of Fig.~\ref{fig:prog_props}).
 Here $\xi_{2.5}$ is defined as \citep{2011ApJ...730...70O}